MuseuComputacao/mcu-fe/README.md

 + Clone the repo and cd into it

-Next, use `Yarn install` to download all dependencies.
+Next, use `yarn` to download all dependencies.
 ## Usage

 ```
-expo start --web
+yarn web
 ```

 The application will become available at the URL: